Tuesday Collective Worship

-I take an assembly every week, currently on a Tuesday morning.
-The assembly seeks to teach the pupils about an aspect of the Christian faith in a way that directly relates to their day to day lives.
+I lead an act of worship during morning assembly every week, most often on a Tuesday.
+The assembly seeks to teach the pupils about an aspect of the Christian faith in a way that directly relates to their day-to-day lives.

-We then may sing a hymn or a worship song.
+We then often sing a hymn or a worship song.

-I then give a talk, which is always interactive and engaging.
-It may involve props, or a PowerPoint presentation, and always includes plenty of opportunity for contribution from the children.
+Following on from our song, I then give a talk, which is always interactive and aims to be engaging for all the pupils.
+It may involve props, or a PowerPoint presentation, and always includes plenty of opportunity for contribution from the pupils.
 The teaching will conclude with some thoughts on how what we have discussed can be taken out into the rest of our day and beyond.

 Recent assembly series have included:

 Parables: modern retellings of Jesus’ parables, together with reflections on how they can guide us in our lives.

 Preparing for Christmas: assemblies in December which explored the meaning of Advent, the hidden details of the Christmas story, and the significance of Epiphany.

 The Lord’s Prayer: a line-by-line exploration of the Lord’s Prayer - what each line means, and why it matters.

 In the academic year 2018/19, the worship is primarily focussing on the school values, which Emerald Class have chosen as part of their RE.